Tom Stoppard: Early work

-Stoppard wrote short radio plays in 1953–54 and by 1960 he had completed his first stage play, A Walk on the Water, which was later re-titled Enter a Free Man (1968).

-He has said the work owed much to Robert Bolt's Flowering Cherry and Arthur Miller's Death of a Salesman.
-Within a week after sending A Walk on the Water to an agent, Stoppard received his version of the "Hollywood-style telegrams that change struggling young artists' lives."
+Stoppard wrote short radio plays in 1953–54 and by 1960 he had completed his first stage play, A Walk on the Water, which was developed and retitled Enter a Free Man (1968).
+He said the work owed much to Robert Bolt's Flowering Cherry and Arthur Miller's Death of a Salesman.
+Within a week of sending A Walk on the Water to an agent, Stoppard received his version of the "Hollywood-style telegrams that change struggling young artists' lives".
 His first play was optioned, staged in Hamburg, then broadcast on British Independent Television in 1963.
-From September 1962 until April 1963, Stoppard worked in London as a drama critic for Scene magazine, writing reviews and interviews both under his name and the pseudonym William Boot (taken from Evelyn Waugh's Scoop).
-In 1964, a Ford Foundation grant enabled Stoppard to spend 5 months writing in a Berlin mansion, emerging with a one-act play titled Rosencrantz and Guildenstern Meet King Lear, which later evolved into his Tony-winning play Rosencrantz and Guildenstern Are Dead.
+From September 1962 until April 1963, Stoppard worked in London as a drama critic for Scene magazine, writing reviews and interviews under his own name and the pseudonym William Boot (taken from Evelyn Waugh's Scoop).
+In 1964, a Ford Foundation grant enabled Stoppard to spend five months writing in a Berlin mansion, emerging with a one-act play titled Rosencrantz and Guildenstern Meet King Lear, which later evolved into his Tony-winning play Rosencrantz and Guildenstern Are Dead.

 In the following years, Stoppard produced several works for radio, television and the theatre, including "M" is for Moon Among Other Things (1964), A Separate Peace (1966) and If You're Glad I'll Be Frank (1966).
 On 11 April 1967 – following acclaim at the 1966 Edinburgh Festival – the opening of Rosencrantz and Guildenstern Are Dead in a National Theatre production at the Old Vic made Stoppard an overnight success.
 Jumpers (1972) places a professor of moral philosophy in a murder mystery thriller alongside a slew of radical gymnasts.
-Travesties (1974) explored the 'Wildean' possibilities arising from the fact that Vladimir Lenin, James Joyce, and Tristan Tzara had all been in Zürich during the First World War.

-Stoppard has written one novel, Lord Malquist and Mr Moon (1966), set in contemporary London.
-Its characters include the 18th-century figure of the dandified Malquist and his ineffectual Boswell, Moon, and also cowboys, a lion (banned from the Ritz) and a donkey-borne Irishman claiming to be the Risen Christ.
+Travesties (1974) explored the "Wildean" possibilities arising from the fact that Vladimir Lenin, James Joyce, and Tristan Tzara had all been in Zürich during the First World War.
+Stoppard wrote one novel, Lord Malquist and Mr Moon (1966).
+Its narrative follows the failing historian Moon, who takes the job of Boswell to the aristocrat Malquist.
+While not critically successful, the novel contains character tropes and themes that would later be used in Stoppard's plays.